 ORCID makes its code available under an open-source license and will post an annual public data file under a CC0 waiver for free download.

 The Registry is available free of charge to individuals, who may obtain an identifier, manage their record of activities, and search for others in the Registry.
-Organizations may become members to link their records to the identifiers, to update records, to receive updates and to register their employees and students for identifiers.
+Organizations may become members to link their records to the identifiers, update records, receive updates, and register their employees and students for identifiers.

 With ORCID’s Auto-Update service, if you include your ORCID iD when you submit a manuscript or dataset, your ORCID record will automatically be updated when the work is published.